Off-Duty Headlines - June'22

 07/07/2022 Officer Pleads Guilty To Theft By Deception In Work Fraud Scheme

-A police officer pleaded guilty to theft by deception involving an off-duty work fraud scheme.
-It is reported that the officer organized and managed other officers to work off-duty while technically on-duty for their agency.
+A police officer pleads guilty to theft by deception involving an off-duty work fraud scheme.
+It is reported that the officer organized and managed other officers to work off-duty while technically on duty for their agency.

 Agency Blind Spot: